abcpaem/book-manager-api/README.md

 - Clue 2: What if someone wants to find a book by an ID that doesn't yet exist?
   How can we improve the API by handling errors gracefully and show a helpful message to the client?

+### Solution for Delete Book by ID

+For implementing the delete book feature, we need to consider 2 scenarios:

+1) When the book does not exist.
+2) When the book exists and it is deleted.

+####TDD approach:

+- Add test for scenario 1, when book does not exist.
+See test [here](https://htmlview.glitch.me/?https://github.com/abcpaem/book-manager-api/blob/main/docs/TestResults01.html).